propalparolnapervom/CONTAINERIZATION/KUBERNETES/HELM/HELM Overall.md

  - Fetch software packages from repositories.

+## COMPONENTS

 Helm provides this functionality through the following components:
-  - A command line tool, `helm`, which provides the user interface to all Helm functionality.
+  - `helm` - A command line tool, provides the user interface to all Helm functionality.
-  - A companion server component, `tiller`, that runs on your Kubernetes cluster, listens for commands from `helm`, and handles the configuration and deployment of software releases on the cluster.
+  - `tiller` - A companion server component that:
+    - runs on your Kubernetes cluster
+    - listens for commands from `helm`
+    - handles the configuration and deployment of software releases on the cluster.
-  - The Helm packaging format, called **charts**.
+  - **charts** - The Helm packaging format.
   - An [official curated charts repository](https://github.com/helm/charts) with prepackaged charts for popular open-source software projects.